jg-digital-media/jgdm_snooker_scorer/readme.md

 + Each new visit to the table starts by shooting for Red Balls.

-+ For the purposes of this app, the player that makes the break is "Player 1"
++ For the purposes of this app, the player that makes the break is "Player 1".
+More often than not, no balls are potted in the first strike of the cue ball which is a "Miss".

 + There will inevitably be frames where a player forfeits the frame and the table is not cleared.